YatindraRai002/Local-Artisian_AI/README.md

 website

-frontend:  artisans and users,
+frontend:  artisans and users

-backend :   database of artisans and other stuff,
+backend :   database of artisans and other stuff

 ai automation,

-NLP - linking API for easy communictaion,
+NLP - linking API for easy communictaion

 Chatbot